/v/ vocabulary-test.com

 B2 Vocabulary List:

 The 3,500–6,000 word families you need for functional fluency.
-A complete B2 CEFR vocabulary guide covering the Academic Word List, IELTS 5.5–6.5 vocabulary, and the path to C1.
+A complete B2 CEFR vocabulary guide — covering the Academic Word List, IELTS 5.5–6.5, Cambridge B2 First, and the path to C1.

 Why B2 Is the Fluency Threshold

 B2 is widely recognised as the point at which English "stops feeling like a constant struggle."
-At this level, you have enough vocabulary to cover approximately 95–98% of words in typical spoken and written English — the coverage needed for comfortable, independent comprehension.
-Research by Nation (2001) suggests that knowing the most frequent 6,000–7,000 word families gives learners coverage of roughly 98% of spoken English.
+At this level, you have enough vocabulary to cover approximately 95–98% of words in typical spoken and written English — the coverage threshold at which comprehension becomes fluent and reading becomes genuinely pleasurable rather than effortful.

 B2 Vocabulary: Key Numbers